Digital marketing: History

 Digital marketing effectively began in 1990 when the Archie search engine was created as an index for FTP sites.
-In the 1980s, the storage capacity of computers was already big enough to store huge volumes of customer information.
-Companies started choosing online techniques, such as database marketing, rather than limited list broker.
+In the 1980s, the storage capacity of computers was already large enough to store huge volumes of customer information.
+Companies started choosing online techniques, such as database marketing, rather than limited list brokers.
 Databases allowed companies to track customers' information more effectively, transforming the relationship between buyer and seller.

 In the 1990s, the term digital marketing was coined.
-With the development of server/client architecture and the popularity of personal computers, Customer Relationship Management (CRM) applications became a significant factor in marketing technology.
-Fierce competition forced vendors to include more service into their software, for example, marketing, sales and service applications.
-Marketers were also able to own online customer data through eCRM software after the Internet was born.
-This led to the first clickable banner ad going live in 1994, which was the "You Will" campaign by AT&T and over the first four months of it going live, 44% of all people who saw it clicked on the ad.
+The first clickable banner ad, the "You Will" campaign by AT&T, went live in 1994, and over the first four months, 44% of all people who saw it clicked on the ad.
+Early digital marketing efforts focused on simple HTML websites and the burgeoning practice of email marketing, which allowed for direct communication with consumers.

-In the 2000s, with increasing numbers of Internet users and the birth of iPhone, customers began searching products and making decisions about their needs online first, instead of consulting a salesperson, which created a new problem for the marketing department of a company.
-In addition, a survey in 2000 in the United Kingdom found that most retailers had not registered their own domain address.
+In the 2000s, with increasing numbers of Internet users and the birth of the iPhone, customers began searching for products and making decisions about their needs online first, instead of consulting a salesperson, which created a new problem for the marketing department of a company.
+In addition, a survey in 2000 in the United Kingdom found that most retailers still needed to register their own domain address.
 These problems encouraged marketers to find new ways to integrate digital technology into market development.
+At the same time, pay-per-click (PPC) advertising, introduced by Google AdWords in 2000, allowed businesses to target specific keywords, making digital marketing more measurable and cost-effective.

+The mid-2000s saw the emergence of social media platforms like Facebook (2004), YouTube (2005), and Twitter (2006).
+These platforms revolutionized digital marketing by facilitating direct and interactive engagement with consumers.
 In 2007, marketing automation was developed as a response to the ever-evolving marketing climate.
 Marketing automation is the process by which software is used to automate conventional marketing processes.
-Marketing automation helped companies segment customers, launch multichannel marketing campaigns, and provide personalized information for customers., based on their specific activities.
+Marketing automation helps companies segment customers, launch multichannel marketing campaigns, and provide personalized information for customers., based on their specific activities.
 In this way, users' activity (or lack thereof) triggers a personal message that is customized to the user in their preferred platform.
-However, despite the benefits of marketing automation many companies are struggling to adopt it to their everyday uses correctly.
+However, despite the benefits of marketing automation many companies are struggling to adapt it to their everyday uses correctly.